Stabilizing Hungry Families

 A diet that includes fresh fruit and vegetables provides important nutrients and health benefits for children and adults alike.
 The 2014 Hunger in America study from Feeding America tells us that in Second Harvest Heartland's service area, 35 percent of client households have a member with diabetes and 44 percent have a member with high blood pressure — both significantly higher than the general population.
 Unfortunately, fresh foods are out of reach for many families that are food insecure because of cost or access.
 How do we provide more nutritious foods to more people?

 Second Harvest Heartland continues to bring more produce and fresh food choices to our agency partners in response to client demand.
-In fact, approximately 53 percent of the food we provide to our agency partners is fresh, and we now offer more choices of fruits and vegetables than ever before.
+In fact, approximately 65 percent of the food we provided last year to our agency partners was fresh, and we now offer more choices of fruits and vegetables than ever before.

-Our expertise in working with farmers and growers to capture excess produce through our Share Fresh program has helped boost the amount of fresh fruits and vegetables available to hungry families.
+Our expertise in working with farmers and growers to capture excess produce through our Share Fresh program has helped boost the number of fresh fruits and vegetables available to hungry families.

 Many clients at VEAP Food Pantry (a Second Harvest Heartland agency partner), have health issues.
 Access to fresh produce is essential for their nutritional needs, says Nathan Rust, VEAP program manager.